wormhole-foundation/wormhole/whitepapers/0007_governor.md

   - _Messages released through this mechanism WOULD be added to the list of processed transactions and thus be counted toward the daily notional limit._
 - Messages will be automatically released after a maximum time limit (this time limit can be adjusted through governance and is currently set to 24 hours).
   - _Messages released through this mechanism WOULD NOT be added to the list of the processed transactions to avoid impacting the daily notional limit as maintained by the sliding window._

+## Operational Considerations
+### Extending the release time to have more time to investigate
+Guardian operators can use the `ChainGovernorResetReleaseTimer` admin RPC or `governor-reset-release-timer [VAA_ID]` admin command to reset the delay to 24h.

+### Dropping messages from the Governor
+Guardian operators can use the `ChainGovernorDropPendingVAA` admin RPC or `governor-drop-pending-vaa [VAA_ID]` admin command to remove a VAA from the Governor queue.
+Note that in most cases this should be done in conjunction with disconnecting a chain or block-listing certain messages because otherwise the message may just get re-observed through automatic observation requests.

 ## Potential Improvements